 A 37-year-old veteran created a history when he became the fourth Indian to win a Grand Slam Title in 2017 French Open Mixed Doubles in June 2017.
 Hailing from Karnataka, Rohan Bopanna, a professional tennis player, does not believe in giving up.

 Rakesh Manpat is an Indian shooter from Bangalore.
 He completed his education from Jain (Deemed-to-be University) where he was in the junior division of NCC.
 In 2006, as a 16 year old he became a Junior state champion winning all the gold medals at stake and first broke into the scene.

 Read More about Rakesh Manpat

 Varun Raymond Aaron (born 29 October 1989) is an Indian cricketer from Jamshedpur, Bihar (now Jharkhand).
-He completed his education in Jain University, Bangalore.
+He completed his education in Jain (Deemed-to-be University), Bangalore.
 A right-arm fast bowler, he first played for Jharkhand U-19 followed by Jharkhand Ranji team.

 Read More about Varun Aaron

 Sharath M. Gayakwad is an Indian Paralympic swimmer from Bangalore.
 At the 2014 Asian Games, he broke P.T.
 Usha's record for most number of medals by an Indian at any multi-discipline event by winning 6 medals.
 Coming from a modest financial background, he has over 30 international and 40 national medals to his credit,